Matrox-Imaging/3DSensors/MXSP4/README.md

 # MilExamples

-Examples tested with MIL X SP4
+These examples have been tested using MIL X Processing Pack 4.